Constitutional Court of the Democratic Republic of the Congo

 The Constitutional Court (Cour Constitutionnelle) was established by the Constitution of the Third Republic on 18 February 2006 as the highest constitutional authority in the Democratic Republic of the Congo.
-Its role is to ensure the constitutionality of laws and statues created by government officials and organizations.
+However, it did not start functioning until 2015.
+Its role is to ensure the constitutionality of laws and statutes created by government officials and organizations.

 Composition

 The Court consists of nine members appointed by the President of the Republic, including three appointed by his own initiative, three chosen by the Parliament, and three designated by the High Council of the Judiciary.
 Two-thirds of the members must by lawyers from the ranks of judges or prosecutors, from the Bar, or from university education.
 The other basic requirements are being Congolese and having 15 years of experience in legal work.

 The non-renewable term for members is nine years.
 A third of the membership is renewed every three years, with members of the group chosen by drawing lots.
 The President of the Constitutional Court is elected by the other members for a three-year term, renewable once.
 He is invested by ordinance of the President of the Republic.